brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-20.md

 re-emerged from another tunnel, and froze.
 The snake luckily, had paused as well.
 It flickered its tongue, tasting the air curiously.

-"*What hasss it done?"* the snake questioned itself, "*I can't sssee*or*hear itsss now.
+"*What hasss it done?*" the snake questioned itself, "*I can't sssee* or *hear itsss now.
 But ohhh...
-I can tassste itsss!"*
+I can tassste itsss!*"

 Harry rushed to one side of the nest, crouching behind an egg, hoping it would move on again.
 If he cast a spell in here and it wasn't strong